ebi-uniprot/uniprot-manual/help/sequence_annotation.md

 curl "https://rest.uniprot.org/uniprotkb/search?query=ft_variant:*%20AND%20organism_id:9606"
 ```

-## Feature experimental evidences
+## Querying for Features with experimental evidence

+Queries for any feature type can be restricted to annotations for which experimental evidence is available.
+To do this, every feature type `ft_XXXX` has a corresponding field that allows to query for annotations with experimental evidence, `ft_XXXX_exp`.

-For any feature field, a corresponding field exists denoting its experimental evidences.
-Given a feature, `ft_XXXX`, its experimental evidences can be queried via, `ft_XXXX_exp`.
-For example, to find Human entries with feature binding site that has experimental evidences of binding ATP, we can execute the following command:
+For example, to find human entries with ATP binding sites annotated on the basis of experimental evidence, we can execute the following command:

 ```bash
 curl "https://rest.uniprot.org/uniprotkb/search?query=ft_binding_exp:ATP%20AND%20organism_id:9606"